ccxtechnologies/driver-avionics/README.md

 # driver-avionics
 Socket based Avionics Networking Driver for Linux

-Includes ARINC-429 and ARINC-717 interfaces, can be expanded to include new protocols like MIL-1553, etc.

-__NOTE: The linux kernel must be configured for 1000 ticks per second (CONFIG_HZ_1000) for the higher ARINC-717 rates__

 ## Notes on Kernel Header Files

 In order to create a socket device with a configurable interface we would technically have to add a socket